peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

  replaces those byte sequences with replacement characters (U+FFFD) as the stream is read.

-* <code>dontSkipUtf8Bom</code> - If the stream is detected as UTF-8 and this parameter
+* <code>dontSkipUtf8Bom</code> - If the stream is detected as UTF-8 (including when
- is <code>true</code>, won't skip the BOM character if it occurs at the start of the stream.
+  "mode" is 0) and this parameter is <code>true</code>, won't skip the BOM character if it occurs at the start of the stream.

 **Throws:**